 One of my favorite people on YouTube, who is a great example of living your dream, is Mimi Ikonn.
 She and her hubby (creator of the Five Minute Journal) are such inspirations to me.
 They’re constantly giving advice for living a more positive, happy, and productive life.
 In one of Mimi’s videos (How To Make Your Dreams/Goals A Reality), she talks about writing a letter to herself in three years.

-I thought about this a lot after she talked about this in the video and realized that it is a really powerful exercise for a number of reasons.
-So after a couple of weeks of contemplation and procrastination, I finally took the time to write out my letter to my future self.
+I thought about this a lot after she talked about this in the video and realized that it is a really powerful exercise to write out a letter for your dream life.

 Here’s how I did it and what I learned through the process.

 What to write about:

 When you’re writing your letter, be specific.
 Go into details in each area of your life.
 But, be realistic.
 You have to believe in your dreams.
 There’s no point in this exercise if you say things like, “I’m going to be a billionaire” if you don’t believe it’s possible.
 Here are a few questions to help you with what to include in this letter:

 What does your love life look like?

 What about your career?

 How much money do you want to be making?

 How are you physically?
 What do you eat regularly?
 Fitness regimen?